condense9/hark-lang/examples/hello/README.md

 Upload the program by POSTing to `/set_exe`:

 ```
-$ ../../scripts/upload.sh hello.c9
+$ ../../scripts/upload.sh hello.tl
 ```

-Now definitions in `hello.c9` are callable, by POSTing to `new`.
+Now definitions in `hello.tl` are callable, by POSTing to `new`.

+Note that the source code layer can be updated independently - you only have to deploy the Teal infrastructure (`dist.zip`) once.

 ### Invoke